epfl-lara/stainless/core/src/sphinx/tutorial.rst

 Size of a List
 ^^^^^^^^^^^^^^

-As the starting point, we define size of a list.
+As the starting point, we define the size of a list.

 .. code-block:: scala